 The letter analysis of the repeating letters checked against the letters and symbols in the entire VMS:

 |count||%||currier AB||count||f57v||placed||placed||on 57v|

-Well, of course the strange symbols are somewhere in the CurrierAB linear transcription text, but my freq. analysis not.
+Of course the strange symbols are somewhere in the CurrierAB linear transcription text, but in my freq. analysis they are not.
 There, lines with less than 3 characters have been deleted.
 And also characters with low ascii-value or extended ascii-value have been removed.
 Those are the ones in the column ‘letters from 57v not placed’.
 Those are approximately 252 special symbols together (see * in the column).